smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 2.  `COALESCE`
 3.  `NULLIF`

 `COALESCE` and `ISNULL` have several key differences that should be noted.
-A full comparison can be found [here](https://www.mssqltips.com/sqlservertip/2689/deciding-between-coalesce-and-isnull-in-sql-server/).
+A complete comparison can be found [here](https://www.mssqltips.com/sqlservertip/2689/deciding-between-coalesce-and-isnull-in-sql-server/).

-The major differences between `COALESCE` and `ISNULL` from the documentation are:
+The differences between `COALESCE` and `ISNULL` from the documentation are:

 1.  `COALESCE` behaves the same as a `CASE` statement; it can accept multiple parameters and return a NULL marker.  `ISNULL` cannot return a NULL marker and accepts only two parameters.
 2.  `COALESCE` determines the type of output based on data type precedence.
 ISNULL uses the data type of the first parameter.